The Idiot's Guide: How to Grow Carrots Indoors & Outdoors

 Plant carrot seeds in seed trays, baking trays, even old shoe boxes.
 There is no need to be extravagant and spend a fortune on special seed trays.
 Between March and April are ideal planting times for carrots.

-Simple get some compost, preferably not the cheapest from the local garden centre, but a mid priced range compost, one without large pieces of twig in it.
+Simply get some compost, preferably not the cheapest from the local garden centre, but a mid priced range compost, one without large pieces of twig in it.

 Place about 1 - 2 inches of compost in your selected container.
 Get the packet of carrot seeds and begin to thinly sprinkle the seeds over the soil.

-Do not be discouraged if you come down the next day and nothing has grown.
+Do not be discouraged if you come down early the next day and nothing has grown.
 These are carrot seeds not magic beans.

 Keep them by a window so as any sun can warm them up.
 The seeds will grow at different rates, just like children.